 Take a Stroll Through the Rhododendron Gardens

-What better way to spend an unusually warm and sunny May afternoon than walking through the shadows of a gorgeous forest garden, breathing in sweet smelling air and examining awe-inspiring natural beauty?
+What better way to spend an unusually warm and sunny afternoon than walking through the shadows of a gorgeous forest garden, breathing in sweet-smelling air, and examining awe-inspiring natural beauty?

-This wonderful afternoon was enjoyed at the Rhododendron Species Botanical Garden in Federal Way; a quick drive from Seattle Southside.
+The incredible Rhododendron Species Botanical Garden is located in Federal Way, just a quick drive from Seattle Southside.

 Pair the Rhododendron Species Botanical Garden with the Seattle Southside's own Highline SeaTac Botanical Garden, and you've got a full day of natural splendor.

+The Pacific rhododendron is Washington's state flower, so it makes sense that a garden dedicated to rhododendrons in all their forms would be here.
 Much of the garden’s design was meant to give the impression of wandering through the wild Himalayas.
-However, different landscapes take the visitor from a tropical world of heat loving rhodies in the conservatory to a ‘stumpery’ (much like a rockery but with stumps) with small rhodies and other plants winding their way through the sprays of roots and skeletons of lifeless wood.
+However, different landscapes take the visitor from a tropical world of heat-loving rhodies in the conservatory to a ‘stumpery’ (much like a rockery but with stumps) with small rhodies and other plants winding their way through the sprays of roots and skeletons of lifeless wood.
+From the rhododendron bushes you might expect to far more exotic varieties, something is blooming at any time of year to enjoy.

-Hootman’s stories of collecting and preserving species is the core of the Rhododendron Garden’s tenets, which is known world-wide as a source for quality seeds and pollen.
+The “obtainer of rare flora” Executive Director, Steve Hootman, has traveled the world collecting rare and unusual plants.
+He collected rhododendron species in India in 2003, a 20-foot tall magnolia tree with one perfect flower that was brought back from a trip to Japan in 1998, and far, far more.
+Hootman’s stories of collecting and preserving species are the core of the Rhododendron Garden’s tenets, which is known worldwide as a source of quality seeds and pollen.
 There is an extensive nursery onsite where you can actually buy some of the plants you see on exhibit.

-Knowledgeable and enthusiastic docents provide excellent tours!
+Knowledgeable and enthusiastic docents provide excellent tours throughout the gardens as well!
 It’s a wonderful way to learn about the garden and see the highlights.
-Advance registration is required, and during peak season requires a minimum of ten participands and two weeks' advance notice.
+Advance registration is required, and during peak season requires a minimum of ten participants and two weeks' advance notice.
 Fees are $10 per person.
 Visit the website for more information.

 In addition to the docent tours, information related to self-guided tours can be found here.